 There are plenty of ways businesses can optimize their data collection strategies; they just need more advanced tools to match the complex picture of supply chain management.
 Wearable technology is a great place to start.

-According to the RFgen white paper "Making the Case for Wearable Tech in the Warehouse," speed is one of the main drivers for this trend.
 After all, customer demand for faster and better requires companies to make efficiency a priority.
 Wearable technology addresses this need by making tasks hands-free.
 For example, when using a traditional barcode scanner, workers have to grab the product, pick up the scanner, scan the code, put the scanner down and replace the item.
 Wouldn't it be much quicker for an employee to swipe his or her wrist past the code instead of moving objects around?

 Statistics back up the effectiveness of wearable technology.
 According to the white paper, employees at Active Ants, a Dutch e-fulfillment company, performed 15 percent faster when using Google Glass smart glasses to run a custom-developed application.
 Meanwhile, error rates dropped by 12 percent.